doc4d/docs/docs/ORDA/orda-events.md

 This event is triggered each time an entity is being saved.

-- if you defined the function at the entity level (first syntax), it is called for any attribute of the entity.
+- If you defined the function at the entity level (first syntax), it is called for any attribute of the entity.
 The function is executed even if no attribute has been touched in the entity (e.g. in case of sending data to an external app each time a save is done).
-- if you defined the function at the attribute level (second syntax), it is called only for this attribute.
+- If you defined the function at the attribute level (second syntax), it is called only for this attribute.
 The function is **not** executed if the attribute has not been touched in the entity.

+The function receives an [*event* object](#event-parameter) as parameter.

 This event is triggered by the following functions: